 Paid parental leave reduces financial stress and allows parents to prioritize bonding with their child, which also positively impacts physical and mental health, regardless of their specific family situation.

-Our Vice President of Product Compliance, Ashlee Brennan, J.D., sat down with Michael Schwartz, AbsenceSoft’s Vice President of Mid-Market Sales, to discuss his recent experience of taking paid parental leave as part of a two-father household.
+Our VP of Product Compliance, Ashlee Brennan, sat down with Michael Schwartz, our VP of Mid-Market Sales, to discuss his recent experience of taking paid parental leave as part of a two-father household.

 Ashlee: Michael, as a new employee who recently returned from a leave of absence, I was hoping you could tell us a little more about that leave and how it impacted your family.